AGE90/cookiecutter-data-science/README.md

 ## Features

 - **Organized Project Structure**: Predefined directories for data, notebooks, models, reports, and more.
-- **Configurable**: Choose from multiple options for setting up your project (e.g., initializing a Git repo, setting up virtual environments).
+- **Configurable**: Choose from multiple options for setting up your project (e.g., setting up virtual environmentsa and initializing a Git repo).
 - **Best Practices**: Follows best practices for reproducibility, data versioning, and testing.
 - **Extensible**: Customizable structure that can easily adapt to different workflows.